Skip to main content

 Overview

-In APISIX, a simple route can be set up with a path-matching URI and a corresponding upstream address.
+A simple route can be set up with a path-matching URI and a corresponding upstream address.
 The diagram below shows an example of users sending two HTTP requests to the APISIX API gateway, which are forwarded accordingly per the configured rules in routes:

 Routes Diagram